 The old materialistic paradigm, prevalent mostly in the West, disregards the possibility of out-of-body dimensions; whereas, the new paradigm supports them.
 For this reason, open-minded scientists have acknowledged the time is now to abandon the old paradigm and focus on the new one.
 Disregarding the old paradigm became even more reasonable when, in December of 2001, The Lancet (the United Kingdom’s highly respected journal of medicine) published the results of a study by Dr. Pim van Lommel showing 18 percent of clinically dead patients having NDEs.
 Lommel’s study documented verified events observed by such patients from a perspective removed from their bodies – called “veridical perception” – suggesting the existence of a transcendent consciousness.
 Such studies beg the question of why the scientific community at large remains mostly silent about these facts.
 Perhaps this is the reason why.

-Science may never be able to answer the question of whether or not consciousness survives bodily death; but current near-death studies, such as The AWARE Study (AWAreness during REsuscitation) is trying to find out.
+Science may never be able to answer the question of whether or not consciousness survives bodily death; but current near-death studies, such as The AWARE Study (AWAreness during REsuscitation) are trying to find out.
 The director of this study, Dr. Sam Parnia M.D., is a critical care physician and director of resuscitation research at the Stony Brook University School of Medicine in New York.
 Dr. Parnia is recognized as an authority on the scientific study of death, the human mind–brain relationship, and near-death experience.
 Dr. Parnia is also the author of What Happens When We Die (2006) and Erasing Death: The Science That is Rewriting the Boundaries Between Life and Death (2013).
-In the late 90s, Dr. Parnia and Dr. Peter Fenwick he set up the first study of NDEs in the UK.
+In the late 90s, Dr. Parnia and Dr. Peter Fenwick set up the first study of NDEs in the UK.
 Since then, they have published several articles in peer-reviewed scientific journals [1] [2] [3] in the field of near-death studies.
 Since Dr. Parnia has been part of the AWARE study, launched by The Human Consciousness Project, twenty-five participating hospitals across Europe and North America have been examining reports of patients after their clinical death, several of whom are expected to have an out-of-body experience with physical perceptions of their surroundings.
 A major objective of the AWARE study is to test whether the perceptions reported by these patients can be verified.
 One method involves a visual target being placed near the ceiling where it can only be seen by someone reading it from above; patients who report OBEs are then asked to describe it.
 Read about the latest update of this study.

-7. Nonlocal consciousness and the God spot
+8. Nonlocal Consciousness and the God Spot

 Consciousness and the possibility of its survival after death is perhaps the final frontier of science.
 Although a large body of knowledge exists about the brain, “The brain has not explained the mind fully” according to renowned brain surgeon Wilder Penfield.
 Materialistic science has yet to produce a conclusive model of consciousness.
 This is mainly due to its inability to quantify first-person, subjective experiences.
 Materialism views only objective, observable experiments verifiable by third parties to be valid.
 The current scientific method relies only upon repeatable experiments to verify a hypothesis; but its limit is reached when quantifying consciousness.
 Mainstream materialistic scientists claim consciousness is produced entirely by the brain.
-This is analogous to claiming television sounds and images are produced entirely by television sets, despite the fact television sounds and images are produced by TV stations transmitting nonlocal radio waves.
+This is analogous to claiming television sounds and images are produced entirely by television sets, despite the fact television sounds and images are produced by TV stations transmitting radio waves.
 This analogy describes consciousness based not upon the brain, but the brain based upon consciousness.
 There are a multitude of anomalous phenomena including NDEs which cannot be explained using the scientific method.
 These anomalous phenomena provides a theoretical basis for a nonlocal model of consciousness while materialistic scientists are unable to explain how immaterial, conscious, subjective experiences can arises from a material brain.

 Medical scientists have discovered areas within the brain collectively known as the “God Spot” which permits communication with cosmic information outside of material bodies.
 Theoretical physicists call this “quantum nonlocality.”
 Psychologists call it the “collective unconscious.”
 Hindus call it “Brahman.”
 Buddhists call it “Nirvana.”
 Jews call it “Shekhinah.”
 Christians call it the “Holy Spirit“; Christ and his disciples are called the “light of the world.”
 New age adherents call it the “Higher Consciousness.”
 According to Dr. Melvin Morse, the children he has resuscitated from death simply call it “God.”

-8. Quantum superposition and the NDE
+9. Quantum Superposition and the NDE

 Atoms and sub-atomic particles can exist in two or more locations simultaneously as multiple coexisting possibilities known as quantum superposition.
 The reason why we do not see quantum superpositions on a large scale in everyday life is known as the “measurement problem” which has led to various interpretations of quantum mechanics.
 Early experiments by quantum pioneer Niels Bohr and others seemed to show how quantum superpositions, when measured by a machine, stayed as multiple possibilities until a conscious human observed the results.
 Bohr concluded “conscious observation collapses the probability wave function” and unobserved superpositions continue to exist until being observed, at which time they too are collapsed to particular random states.
 According to Bohr, this “consciousness causes the collapse” of quantum possibilities places consciousness within the realm of science.
 But materialistic science views consciousness strictly on classical physics rejecting the possibility of quantum nonlocality in consciousness and equates the mind with the brain.
 Perhaps this is the reason Bohr made his famous statement, “Anyone who is not shocked by quantum theory has not understood it.”

 However, recent evidence linking biological functions to quantum processes supports the possibility of consciousness having nonlocal quantum functions in the brain.
 This suggests the nature of conscious experience requires a world view in which consciousness has irreducible components of reality.
 This interpretation defines superpositions becoming separations in reality with each possibility evolving its own distinct universe – giving a multitude of universes.
 The difference between this theory and Bohr’s interpretation is how the separations are randomly selected from among the superpositioned possibilities.
-The superposition of these locations can then viewed as separations in the very fabric of reality.
+The superposition of these locations can then be viewed as separations in the very fabric of reality.
 This theory posits such conditions have evolved within the brain – inside brain neurons – where microtubules process quantum superpositions giving us our subjective reality.
 This quantum process within the brain may be the basis for consciousness transcending and surviving physical death as revealed in NDEs.
 In such altered states, the quantum process of superpositions may shift consciousness to different dimensions of higher frequencies.
 When NDEs occur, it is possible the quantum information of which consciousness is made of could shift to an existence outside the brain nonlocally.
 This supports the idea of the mind not being a material brain.

-9. The many-worlds theory and the NDE
+10. The Many-Worlds Theory and the NDE

 An important principle of quantum physics is how human observation cannot be predicted absolutely.
 Instead, there’s a range of possible observations to chose from in the form of probability waves each having a different probability and reality.
 With every thought, observation and action we make, we are constantly choosing just one of these possible probabilities of reality.
 One mainstream explanation for this is the “many-worlds interpretation” where each of these possible observations corresponds to a different universe within a “multiverse.”
 This theory describes the existence of an infinite number of universes – including our own – which comprises all reality.
-This theory includes possible universe(s) where death doesn’t exist, for example.
+This theory includes possible universes where death doesn’t exist, for example.
 The theory includes all possible universes existing at the same time despite what happens in any of them.
 Many-worlds theorizes our continuous choice of reality from possible probabilities does not collapse the universal wave function of all the other possible probabilities.
 Many-worlds implies all possible alternative histories and futures are real.
 Before the many-worlds interpretation, reality had always been viewed as a single unfolding history.
 Many-worlds, however, views reality as a many-branched tree, wherein every possible quantum outcome is realized.
 In many-worlds, every possible outcome of every event defines or exists in its own universe.

 This many-worlds interpretation supports the NDE phenomenon called “flash-forward” where the experiencer is shown visions of possible futures should the experiencer decide to remain in the light or return to life.
 This phenomenon has been reported to occur to convince the experiencer to return their life because of an incomplete mission in life.
 One great example is found in the NDE testimony of Karen Schaeffer: